HarryPehkonen/FSMgine/README.md

 ## Features

 - **Fluent Builder API**: Type-safe, self-documenting interface for FSM construction
-- **Thread Safety**: Optional multi-threaded support with compile-time flags
+- **Thread Safety**: Optional multi-threaded support via separate library variant
 - **Memory Efficient**: String interning reduces memory footprint and improves performance
 - **RAII Design**: Move-only semantics and clear ownership models
 - **Flexible Architecture**: No event loop management - integrates into existing applications
+- **Dual Library Variants**: Separate single-threaded and multi-threaded libraries for optimal performance and clear usage

 ## Library Architecture

-FSMgine is **not a header-only library**.
-It consists of:
-- Header files providing the API
-- A static library (`libFSMgine.a` on Unix, `FSMgine.lib` on Windows) containing implementations

-The static library includes:
+FSMgine provides two library variants to ensure clear thread-safety semantics:

+- **`libFSMgine`**: Single-threaded variant with no synchronization overhead
+- **`libFSMgineMT`**: Multi-threaded variant with full thread-safety using mutexes

+Both libraries share the same API but have different runtime characteristics:
+- The single-threaded variant (`FSMgine`) has no locking overhead and doesn't require pthread
+- The multi-threaded variant (`FSMgineMT`) provides thread-safe operations at the cost of synchronization overhead

+The libraries include:
 - `StringInterner` singleton implementation for memory-efficient state name storage
 - Core FSM functionality
-- Thread synchronization primitives (when built with `FSMGINE_MULTI_THREADED=ON`)
+- Thread synchronization primitives (in the MT variant only)

-**Important:** You must link against the FSMgine library in your project.
+**Important:** You must link against the appropriate FSMgine library variant based on your threading requirements.

 ## Installation